atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1.
 /
 .
 21
-life *, and as they cannot rationally “expect to be placed in a more ejtalted I ' • station, they cannot want to learn how to eondikst themselves in Such a one: high notions are the worst no“ “which can be insused into the heads of young people, especially .^irls : a too great longing after what “is called high life most commonly re duces the longers to the lowesi life.
-I desire, therefore, that my children “may not be acquainted with anything at all of the matter : and So, Polly and Fanny, lay aside your work, and come and take a walk this fine evens
+life *, and as they cannot rationally expect to be placed in a more ejtalted I ' • station, they cannot want to learn how to eondikst themselves in Such a one: high notions are the worst no which can be insused into the heads of young people, especially .^irls : a too great longing after what is called high life most commonly re duces the longers to the lowesi life.
+I desire, therefore, that my children may not be acquainted with anything at all of the matter : and So, Polly and Fanny, lay aside your work, and come and take a walk this fine evens

-“ing in the garden."
+ing in the garden."
 *
 f f
 With these words he was going to take each of his daughters by the hand; when Mrs. Selby, interposing, with a head bridled up like that of an incensed • Turkey
 4 N
 1
 22 .'
-turkey cock, and a face inflamed with anger, cried, “Pray, Mr. Selby, let ‘‘ the girls alone : they may stay and finish what they are about; for Kyou “do not like to go to Sir Thomas “lumley’s, there is no reason that I “and my daughters should be rude to “her Ladyship : \iyou choose to expose “yourself, and show your strange breed i “ing, I shall let them See that I have
+turkey cock, and a face inflamed with anger, cried, Pray, Mr. Selby, let ‘‘ the girls alone : they may stay and finish what they are about; for Kyou do not like to go to Sir Thomas lumley’s, there is no reason that I and my daughters should be rude to her Ladyship : \iyou choose to expose yourself, and show your strange breed i ing, I shall let them See that I have
-I “had a very different education."
+I had a very different education."
 1. '
 I. * • *
 :
 ;
 !
-“I believe, indeed, " replied Selby,
+I believe, indeed, " replied Selby,
-[ coolly, ' “that you will expose yourself
+[ coolly, ' that you will expose yourself
-5 “exceedingly, by acting sh entirely cut
-“of cliarafter; but if you will be a “fool, it is not, I am persuaded, in my
+5 exceedingly, by acting sh entirely cut of cliarafter; but if you will be a fool, it is not, I am persuaded, in my
 \
-! “power to hinder you.
-However,
-“there is no occasion for you to take ' “the girls to Spoil them; they may stay, “and keep me company at home."
+! power to hinder you.
+However, there is no occasion for you to take ' the girls to Spoil them; they may stay, and keep me company at home."
-'“No,
+'No,
 I

-“No, truly, " Said Mrs. Selby, stung to the quick at the appellation he had pointed at her;; “1 am to be reckoned a “fool.
-Sir, as you have thought pro“
-“to call me, 1 shall choose to have “Somebody to keep me in counte “nance; and will, therefore, have the “girls go with me." td XD
+No, truly, " Said Mrs. Selby, stung to the quick at the appellation he had pointed at her;; 1 am to be reckoned a fool.
+Sir, as you have thought pro to call me, 1 shall choose to have Somebody to keep me in counte nance; and will, therefore, have the girls go with me." td XD
-Ay, " cried he, weary of coiitend ing, especially as he Saw her passion rising to a pretty considerable height, of the effects of which he had very frequently been fensible Since their marriage;; “will have your own way, “I See, whatever mischief comes of it: I have done my part, by telling you “in what manner you are wrong; if ‘‘ you are determined not to listen to
-“me, you must take the conlequencesd*
+Ay, " cried he, weary of coiitend ing, especially as he Saw her passion rising to a pretty considerable height, of the effects of which he had very frequently been fensible Since their marriage;; will have your own way, I See, whatever mischief comes of it: I have done my part, by telling you in what manner you are wrong; if ‘‘ you are determined not to listen to me, you must take the conlequencesd*
 \
 'With
 \ ♦